 The achievement standards reflect the emphasis within the broad stages of schooling, these being:

 As part of its commitment to the Languages Other Than English, Northcote Primary School students from Prep to Year 6 participate in weekly Italian language classes.
-Ever second year Italian Day is held for students to extend their knowledge of Italian language through its culture.
+Every second year, Italian Day is held for students to extend their knowledge of Italian language through its culture.
 Students are also encouraged to participate in the Dante Alighieri Poster competition.

-All students participate in weekly sport and physical education classes, and learn skills appropriate to their age and abilities.
+All students participate in weekly sport and physical education classes where they learn skills appropriate to their age and abilities.

-At the annual whole school athletics day, students compete in their houses in simple relay and ballgames, vortex throwing and traditional track and field events.
+At the annual whole school Athletics Day, students compete in their houses in a range of activities, from simple relay and ballgames, vortex throwing and traditional track to field events.

-The NPS Library is a reading hub, with all students spending at least one session per week with their teacher, browsing, borrowing and reading.
-The library is staffed by a library technician, and students can borrow books on a weekly basis.
+The Northcote Primary School Library is a reading hub, with all students spending at least one session per week with their teacher, browsing, borrowing and reading.
+The library is staffed by a library technician three days a week, and students can borrow books on a weekly basis.

 School camps are a chance for students in Year 1 to Year 6 to explore the world around them.
-In Term 3, students in Years 1 and 2 attend an overnight camp, they have the opportunity to experience challenges they wouldn’t normally experience in the classroom, building their confidence.
-Year 3 and 4 students enjoy a two-night camp, and Year 5 and 6 students experience a three-night high adventure that alternates between country and coastal.
-Challenges at all camps are developmentally appropriate.
+Years 1 and 2 attend an overnight camp to build their confidence in the camping program.
+Year 3 and 4 students enjoy a two-night camp, and Year 5 and 6 students experience a three-night adventure that alternates between country and coastal.